Note

 Under Protect, select Conditional Access.

-Under Enable policy, select On.
+Under the Enable policy, select On.

 Select Create.